lowepowerlab/lab_handbook/onboarding.md

 * Injury and Illness Prevention Program (IIPP)
 * Emergency Action Plan (EAP)

 **Lab-Specific Safety Training**.
-Before experiments begin in the lab, you'll need to go through the initial safety training with the lab's safety coordinator (for Fall 2019, Noelia in Doug Cook's lab has agreed to do this training while we share lab space with the Cook lab).
+Before experiments begin in the lab, you'll need to go through the initial safety training with the lab's safety coordinator (As of Jan 2021, Nathalie Aoun)

 When you complete this training, you can take the signed form to the Purchasing Office administrators in 355 Hutchison Hall.
 They will issue you keys to the labspace.
-In addition to keys for Robbins Hall (Noelia will assign), request keys for 275 Hutchison and 286 Hutchison.

 **Read the lab SOPs** and then sign the form in the "Safety Binder".
 These are printed in the binder and also in Box > 2 - Lab Management > Lowepowerlab SOPs

-**Remind Tiffany to add you to safety paperwork**
+**Remind the safety officer to add you to safety paperwork**

-Send this email to Tiffany:
+Send this email to the safety officer:

 ```

-Hello Tiffany,
+Hello Nathalie,

 Please add me to
 1. LHAT/RSS system: ehs.ucop.edu.